This post may contain affiliate links.

 Beauty is everywhere.
 Do you believe that?
 If not, at least trust that visual interest is everywhere — and you can use it to add life to your stories and become a better writer.

 Here’s another angle.
-You can see I-95 in the background, the snow-covered curb of the parking lot.
+You can see I-95 in the background and the disheveled snow-covered curb of the parking lot in the foreground.
 Looks a little blah, right?

 This is your rough draft.